-When Workers Compensation Insurance Required In Michigan
+When Michigan requires Workers Compensation Insurance

 Michigan requires Workers Compensation for businesses that have employed three or more employees at any one time.
-You may also need it if during the preceding 52 weeks you have regularly employed at least one employee for 35 hours or more per week for 13 weeks or longer.
+You may also need it if, during the preceding 52 weeks, you have regularly employed at least one employee for 35 hours or more per week for 13 weeks or longer.

 The Michigan Workers Compensation Placement Facility is a non-profit, non-governmental association formed by the Legislature in 1982.
 The Facility provides insurance to Michigan businesses that cannot obtain coverage from private insurers.
 A company that is eligible for coverage with private insurers can also purchase coverage with the Facility.

 Michigan Workers Compensation Placement Facility is a state-mandated pool in which all workers’ compensation carriers in the state share the risk.
-This pool covers new employers and also includes employers who have difficulty obtaining coverage due to hazardous occupations, a history of accidents, or bad loss history.
+This pool covers new employers and also includes employers who have difficulty obtaining coverage due to hazardous occupations, a history of accidents, or adverse loss history.

-Michigan Workers Compensation Placement Facility insures a higher percentage of people who would be ineligible or riskier for private insurers so its rates for many businesses may be higher than rates for comparable coverage with a private insurer.
+Michigan Workers Compensation Placement Facility insures a higher percentage of people who would be ineligible or riskier for private insurers, so its rates for many businesses may be higher than rates for comparable coverage with a private insurer.

 If all the employees are partners or owners of a small corporation, you can obtain a certificate of exemption from the Michigan Workers’ Comp Agency.
 This form WC-337 is available from the Compliance & Employer Records Division.
 In some instances, the Bureau of Workers’ Compensation, a state agency, may allow a business to file form WC-337 (Exemption).
 It is not available online.
-Contact the Compliance & Employer Records Division at 517-322-1195 with questions regarding whether you are eligible for a workers compensation exemption.
+Contact the Compliance & Employer Records Division at 517-322-1195 with questions regarding whether you are eligible for a worker’s compensation exemption.

 Who needs Michigan Workers Comp Insurance?